tsauvajon/twelvefa/Readme.md

 - As the service or the ecosystem grows bigger, consider deployment/testing strategies that scale better (blue-green, canary...)
 - Think about rate limiting at some point
+- Improve monitoring: use New Relic, Data Dog or grafana to create useful dashboards

 ## Sources used